Paulina Goto

-Paulina Gómez Torres (born 29 July 1991) known professionally as Paulina Goto is a Mexican actress, singer, and television hostess.
+Paulina Gómez Torres (born 29 July 1991), known professionally as Paulina Goto, is a Mexican pop singer and former actress.
 She first gained popularity for her debut role in the Mexican telenovela Niña de mi Corazón in 2010.
-She was a member of the popular Mexican-Argentine pop group, Eme 15, formed by Televisa producer Pedro Damián, from 2011 to 2014.
+She was a member of the popular Mexican-Argentine pop group Eme 15, formed by producer Pedro Damián, from 2011 to 2014.
 She is also known for her roles in Mi corazón es tuyo (2014-2015), Un camino hacia el destino (2016), El vuelo de la Victoria (2017) and Daughter From Another Mother (2021).

+After spending a decade performing as an actress in films and television, Goto retired from acting in August 2024 to focus on her career as a singer.

 Early life

 Paulina Goto was born in Monterrey, Mexico.
 She has one younger brother named Eduardo.
-Her mother is a psychologist.
-Her father was a singer and musician who often co-wrote songs with her; he died in September 2020.
+Her mother and maternal grandmother are both psychologists.
+Her father was a singer and musician who often co-wrote songs with her; he died in September 2020 of cardiac arrest in Mexico.
 When she was 5 years old, Goto and her family moved from Monterrey to Tampico, Tamaulipas where she spent the remainder of her childhood and adolescence.
 As a young child, she participated in dance classes and began taking ballet lessons when she was four years old.
 She trained as a rhythmic gymnast from age five until she was fourteen, attending Rítmica Escuela de Gimnasia in Tampico.
 Goto earned recognition as a state and national champion and represented Mexico in international competitions.
 In 2000, she competed in rhythmic gymnastics at her first national junior Olympics tournament in Guadalajara, Mexico.
 In December 2010, she returned to Rítmica Escuela de Gimnasia to participate in a special Christmas themed performance alongside the school's current students.

 Goto completed her primary education at Escuela Americana de Tampico ("The American School of Tampico" in English), a private bi-lingual school with an emphasis on American-style education.
 She participated in the school choir from an early age.
 She briefly attended the Tampico campus of Tec de Monterrey but later completed her secondary schooling via online correspondence upon moving to Mexico City when she was 17 years old.